Designing Aircraft, Spacecraft & Propulsion Systems

 Participate in design reviews and technical problem-solving

 The national median salary for a Aerospace Engineer in 2026 is $115,000, with compensation typically ranging from $85,000 at the entry level to $155,000 for senior professionals.
-That represents a 82% spread between entry-level and senior pay, which indicates strong earning potential as professionals gain experience and take on more complex responsibilities.

 Most Aerospace Engineer positions require 4-6 years of experience.
 At this experience level, employers expect candidates to work independently, mentor junior team members, and contribute to strategic decisions.
 Professionals who can demonstrate a track record of measurable impact are best positioned for offers above the median.